lsprangers/lsprangers.github.io/docs/classic_ml/index.md

 In typical linear regression, our weights look to solve:
 $\min_{\beta}({1 \over n} \sum_{i=1}^n (y^{(i)} - \bold{x}^{(i)T} \bold{\beta})^2)$

-In Lasso we add a new term:
+In Lasso you add a new term:
 $\min_{\beta}({1 \over n} \sum_{i=1}^n (y^{(i)} - \bold{x}^{(i)T} \bold{\beta})^2 + \lambda||\bold{\beta}||_1)$

 Where $||\bold{\beta}||_1$ is the L1-norm of the feature vector, which will ultimately penalize large weights.
 Since L1 is used, most of the weights receive an estimate of 0, and others are shrunk. $\lambda$ is the regularization parameter and is manually tweaked with cross-validation data - the larger the $\lambda$ the more weights become 0.